Events

 At the St. Vartan Park Earth Celebration on April 13, 2024, several special guests stopped by the park garden stewarded by St. Vartan Park Conservancy.

-United States Congressman Jerry Nadler bestowed St. Vartan Park Conservancy and Manhattan East Community Asssociatio president Kevin O’Keefe with a U.S. Congressional proclamation after Congressman Nadler (middle top with O'Keefe and Conservancy and MECA officer Michael-Ann Rowe) read O'Keefe into the Congressional Record earlier in the week for O'Keefe's "tremendous accomplishments" and for leading "a major advocacy campaign to reopen an East Midtown garden and lawn after decades of closure."
+United States Congressman Jerry Nadler bestowed St. Vartan Park Conservancy and Manhattan East Community Association president Kevin O’Keefe with a U.S. Congressional proclamation after Congressman Nadler read O'Keefe into the Congressional Record earlier in the week for O'Keefe's "tremendous accomplishments" and for leading "a major advocacy campaign to reopen an East Midtown garden and lawn after decades of closure."

 Representative Nadler, event co-host New York City Council Member Keith Powers and fellow elected officials Manhattan Borough President Mark Levine, New York State Senator Kristen Gonzalez, New York Assembly Member Harvey Epstein an New York Assembly Member Alex Bores met with children who wrote letters at the event for Climate Families NYC that Powers delivered to New York City Mayor Eric Adams in support of greener and healthier schools.

-Celebrated illustrator Brendan Wenzel (lower left and lower right) signed copies and read his new book Solar Bear.
+Celebrated illustrator Brendan Wenzel (middle top and lower left signed copies and read his new book Solar Bear.

 New NYC Parks Manhattan Borough Commissioner Tricia Shimamura (upper right) and other officials delivered remarks to celebrate the environment, parks and community.

 On December 21, 2023, in the St. Vartan Park garden, St. Vartan Park Conservancy hosted a free community holiday celebration with carolers, sing-alongs, hot chocolate and cookies.
-Pop artist Bernie Weil, a Murray Hill resident — pictured (second from left) with the Conservancy’s Kevin O’Keefe (left) and Michael-Ann Rowe (right) with State Assembly Member Alex.
-Bores — handmade a bird house for the Conservancy to put in the garden.
+Pop artist Bernie Weil, a Murray Hill resident handmade a bird house (pictured with child) for the Conservancy.

 A ‘Movies Under the Stars’ free screening of the 2022 Marvel Comics film ‘Doctor Strange in the Multiverse of Madness,’ presented on the St. Vartan Park athletic field on September 30, 2023 (seen here from East 35th Street outside the field), included a popcorn machine (red top) with attendant for free popcorn for all